jason-ash/jtash/src/posts/20220128-riddler-transmission.md

 This array shows us that we have 1.0 liter of fluid that is brand new, represented by the first element in the array.
 We have 0.92 liters of fluid that is one month old, and 4.22 liters of fluid that is at least 12 months old.
 The total amount of fluid stays a constant 12.0 liters, so we know the proportion of "old" fluid is 4.22 / 12, or 35.2%.

-Of course, we only reach this steady state after a number of times repeating this process.
-But how many times?
-The output below shows that we reach the steady state after just 12 months of the process, which is faster than I would have guessed before starting the problem.
+Of course, we only reach this steady state after a number of months repeating this process.
+But how many months?
+The output below shows that we reach the steady state after just 12 months, which is faster than I would have guessed before starting the problem.
 (We know we've reached a steady state after 12 months because the 13th month produces the same array as the 12th month.)

 ```
  0: [0.0, 0.00, 0.00, 0.00, 0.00, 0.00, 0.00, 0.00, 0.00, 0.00, 0.00, 0.00, 12.0]